-It’s trust building and engaging to have a cat eat treats directly out of your hand — but when you’re dealing with an indoor cat that could do with slimming down a little, it’s best to turn treat time into cardio time.
+It’s trust building and engaging to have a cat eat treats directly out of your hand, but when you’re dealing with an indoor cat who could do with slimming down a little, it’s best to turn treat time into cardio time.

 Find the longest stretch in your house or apartment and slide treats as far as you can along the floor.
 Do this one by one, shaking the bag in between so that your cat returns to you.
-This will maximize her running distance.
-(Also, throw in a few feints as you pretend to throw treats to keep her mind alert.)
+This will maximize your cat’s running distance.

 2. Meal Marathon

-Most cats instinctively know when it’s meal time — and they will follow you around as you prepare their feast.
+Most cats instinctively know when it’s meal time, and they’ll follow you around as you prepare their feast.
 So why not use that dedication as a way to get them to up their daily step count?

 3. Toy Placement